Arthur Prior: Professional life

 Almost entirely self-taught in modern formal logic, Prior published four major papers on logic in 1952, when he was 38 years of age, shortly after discovering the work of Józef Maria Bocheński and Jan Łukasiewicz, despite very little of Łukasiewicz's work being translated into English.
 He went so far as to read untranslated Polish texts without being able to speak Polish claiming "the symbols are so illuminating that the fact that the text is incomprehensible doesn’t much matter".
 He went on to employ Polish notation throughout his career.
 Prior (1955) distills much of his early teaching of logic in New Zealand.
 Prior's work on tense logic provides a systematic and extended defense of a tensed conception of reality in which propositional statements can change truth value over time.

 Prior stood out by virtue of his strong interest in the history of logic.
 He was one of the first English-speaking logicians to appreciate the nature and scope of the logical work of Charles Sanders Peirce, and the distinction between de dicto and de re in modal logic.
-Prior taught and researched modal logic before Kripke proposed his possible worlds semantics for it, at a time when modality and intentionality commanded little interest in the English speaking world, and had even come under sharp attack by Willard Van Orman Quine.
+Prior taught and researched modal logic before Kripke proposed his possible worlds semantics for it, at a time when modality and intensionality commanded little interest in the English speaking world, and had even come under sharp attack by Willard Van Orman Quine.

-He is now said to be the precursor of hybrid logic.
+His work is now said to be the precursor of hybrid logic.
 Undertaking (in one section of his book Past, Present, and Future (1967)) the attempt to combine binary (e.g., "until") and unary (e.g., "will always be") temporal operators to one system of temporal logic, Prior—as an incidental result—builds a base for later hybrid languages.

 His work Time and Modality explored the use of a many-valued logic to explain the problem of non-referring names.

 Prior's work was both philosophical and formal and provides a productive synergy between formal innovation and linguistic analysis.
 Natural language, he remarked, can embody folly and confusion as well as the wisdom of our ancestors.
 He was scrupulous in setting out the views of his adversaries, and provided many constructive suggestions about the formal development of alternative views.